 “Finally, I confessed my sins to you and stopped trying to hide them.
 I said to myself, ‘I will confess my rebellion to the Lord.’
 And you forgave me!
 All my guilt is gone” (Psalm 32:5).

 What if you still feel guilty after you have confessed your sins?
 Count on God’s Word, the Bible.
 It says you’re forgiven.
 Don’t rely on your feelings.
 If you don’t confess sin, however, there’s a good reason for feeling guilty.

-By continually confessing your sins to God and trusting in His forgiveness, you can experience His love and grow closer to Him daily.
+By continually confessing your sins to God and trusting in his perfect forgiveness, you can experience his love and grow closer to him daily.